noahehall/multicloud/opensource/apache/tinkerpop.md

 ////////////////// aggregates
 groupCount()
 by()
-group() // collect things into a group using some filter
+group() // collect things into a map of key:value pairs union() // collect multiple traversal results

 ////////////////// control structs
-repeat()
+coalesce() // returns the first truthy result, e.g. coalesce(x, y, ...z) choose() // if/else? e.g. choose(test, truthy[, falsy])
+option() // combine with choose to create case statement; e.g. option(test, truthy), test can be a static/dynamic value match() // pattern matching, e.g. match(x, y, ...z) each being a traversal optional() // return optional, else the previous step, e.g. returnThis().optional(ifThisFalsy())
+// loops
-emit() // yield a traversel for each step in a repeat() coalesce(ifThisFails, doThis) // executes the first argument, on failure executes the second choose() // if/else? e.g. choose(test, truthy[, falsy])
+emit() // yield the result for each step in a traversal times() loops() repeat() // make sure you have an ending step, e.g. times, emit, loops or until until()

 ////////////////// other steps
 getMethods() // list of all the methods and their supported types on the current element